MercuryPay/dsiPDCXListener.CSharp/README.md

 An example site is hosted here:  <a href="http://durangopizza.azurewebsites.net" target="_blank">Durango Pizza Azure Website</a>

-This site demonstrates the use of two DataCap Systems Inc. technologies:  the dsiPDCXListener&trade; and the IPTranLT&trade; Mobile.
+This site demonstrates the use of two Datacap Systems Inc. technologies:  the dsiPDCXListener&trade; and the IPTranLT&trade; Mobile.
 Visit the site using your favorite web browser and then click the 'Admin' link.
 Enter the IP address and port where the dsiPDCXListener&trade; is running and then enter your TranDeviceID that you will find on the IPTranLT&trade; Mobile device.
 Finally press the 'Update' button and then purchase some pizza.
 The JavaScript will execute driving the pole display, peripheral device, receipt printer, and cash drawer for a full integrated payment experience.

 As an alternative you can modify the other fields on the Admin page to allow this example to work with the dsiPDCXListener&trade; and a hardware device attached directly to the computer.